TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 (4) Effective January 1, 2015, a minimum of 0.2 CEU (two contact hours) per renewal period shall be in the area of safe and appropriate use of opioids.
 An educational program consisting of a minimum of 0.2 CEU (2 contact hours) that addresses both patient safety as applicable to the practice of pharmacy and the safe and appropriate use of opioids will satisfy requirements of Paragraphs (2) and (4) of Subsection B of this section.

-C. The number of CEU's to be awarded for successful completion shall be determined by the approved provider in advance of the offering of the activity.
+C. The number of CEU's to be awarded for successful completion shall be determined by the accredited provider in advance of the offering of the activity.

 E. Continuing pharmacy education will be required of all registrants holding an in-state status and out-of-state active status license.
 (61-11-13D).
 Pharmacists granted New Mexico initial licensure are exempt from CPE requirements.
 Inactive status licensees will be required to furnish CPE for the current licensing period, 1.5 CEU for each year the licensee was inactive, only for the purpose of reinstating to active status.